maybe-hello-world/maybe-hello-world.github.io/_pages/about.md

 am interested in developing credible ML-based artifacts for different networking and security problems, and democratizing network research by creating public measurement infrastructures and tools.

-I'm leading _netunicorn_ and _PINOT_ projects aimed to simplify developing trustworthy ML solutions in networking and make real-world data available for everyone (see [PINOT](https://pinot.cs.ucsb.edu/) and [netunicorn](https://netunicorn.cs.ucsb.edu)).
+I'm leading _netUnicorn_ and _PINOT_ projects aimed to simplify developing trustworthy ML solutions in networking and make real-world data available for everyone (see [PINOT](https://pinot.cs.ucsb.edu/) and [netunicorn](https://netunicorn.cs.ucsb.edu)).

 I also researched a Machine Learning models credibility in the Networking area, exploring vulnerabilities and problems in published existing solutions and how to fix them using Explainable AI methods (see [TrusteeML](https://trusteeml.github.io/)).

+Currently, I'm also working on public speedtest measurements (e.g., MLab-based) to inference and predict measurement context.

 ## Interests